derkling/linux/Documentation/admin-guide/cgroup-v2.rst

         A read-write single value file which exists on non-root cgroups.
         The default is "max". i.e. no utilization capping

-        The requested maximum utilization as a percentage rational number, e.g. 98.76 for 98.76%.
+        The requested maximum utilization (limit) as a percentage rational number, e.g. 98.76 for 98.76%.

         This interface allows reading and setting maximum utilization clamp values similar to the sched_setattr(2).
 This maximum utilization